Alex Cooke

 • Statistical Analysis of QLCS Tornado Environments in the Memphis County Warning Area

-National Weather Service: Memphis, TN • March 2025
+Volunteer Project at National Weather Service: Memphis, TN • March 2025

 • 2025 American Meteorological Society Annual Meeting Student Grant